All Episodes

 There's no evidence whatsoever.

-And now you've got exactly what the opponents of embryonic stem cell research have been saying Is now happening.
+And now you've got exactly what the opponents of embryonic stem cell research have been saying is now happening.

-Babies are being killed after they're born or being stripped from the womb, all for their stem cells.
+They're being stripped from the womb all for their stem cells.

-People are being biome.
+People are being biomed.

 This is what happens.